What You Need to Know About Preventing Diabetes

 Children should also get at least 60 minutes of physical activity per day, including aerobic exercise, and muscle- and bone-strengthening activities, like climbing on playground equipment, swinging on monkey bars or riding a bike.

-Woods explains that weight management is just as important as getting the adequate amount of exercise when trying to reduce your risk of developing diabetes.
+Weight management is just as important as getting the adequate amount of exercise when trying to reduce your risk of developing diabetes.
 A study published in the Journal of the American Medical Association states that nearly 70 percent of adults and nearly 32 percent of children in the United States are overweight or obese.

-Woods says a good resource to get you started is the Dietary Guidelines for Americans, a free resource provided by the Office of Disease Prevention and Health Promotion, to give Americans a tool to develop and help implement a healthier diet into their lifestyle.
-If you prefer more guidance, Texas Health also offers Medical Nutrition Therapy programs and has diabetes education centers throughout the metroplex that are created and run by registered dietitians, nutritionists and certified diabetes educators to help you get started and achieve goals.
+The Dietary Guidelines for Americans, a free resource provided by the Office of Disease Prevention and Health Promotion, to give Americans a tool to develop and help implement a healthier diet into their lifestyle.
+If you prefer more guidance, Texas Health has registered dietitians, nutritionists and certified diabetes educators to help you get started and achieve goals.

-For more information about diabetes and Texas Health’s diabetes outpatient centers, and to take a diabetes risk assessment, visit TexasHealth.org/Diabetes.
+For more information about diabetes visit TexasHealth.org/Diabetes.

 We use cookies and similar technologies to enhance your experience on our website and help us